×

 Arrival at the Skýjaborg Apartments in Höfn

-It was a relief to finally arrive at our Skýjaborg flat.
-When we first discovered the location, we had a little doubt as it’s situated in an industrial area.
-But as soon as we stepped inside, we loved it.
-The decoration was super pretty and everything was very comfortable.
+After hours of driving, it was a relief to reach our apartment.
+At first, we weren’t sure about the location since it’s in an industrial area, but as soon as we stepped inside, we loved it.
+The place was nicely decorated and very comfortable.

 ➜ Skýjaborg apartments

-No sooner had we arrived in Höfn than we were off to Stokksnes/Vestrahorn.
-The black sand beach is around 25 minutes from our flat, so we’ve got just enough time to get there before sunset.
-Please note that there is a charge for access to the beach: 800 ISK (~$6) per person (rates 2024).
-You can buy your entrance ticket at the little café in the car park.
-I bought 2 tickets in case there were Northern Lights and I wanted to come back in the evening.
-We tested it out: the QR code on the entrance ticket is only valid once!
+Even though we had just arrived, we headed straight to Stokksnes for sunset.
+The black sand beach is about 25 minutes from Höfn.
+Please note that there’s an entrance fee to access the beach: 800 ISK per person in 2024.
+You can buy your ticket at the little café in the car park.
+I bought two, just in case there were northern lights and I wanted to return later.
+We tested it: the QR code only works once, so you do need a second ticket if you go back.

 ➜ Café to buy your entry